mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-2.2.0-Release-Notes.md

 to the server.
 For more information, see the server section in the [Configuration guide](../Getting-Started/Configuration-Guide.md).

+### KILL command support

+The MySQL client protocol now detects `KILL <thread_id>` statements (binary and query forms) and kills the MaxScale session with the given id.
+This feature has some limitations, see [Limitations](../About/Limitations.md) for more information.

 ## Bug fixes

 [Here is a list of bugs fixed since the release of MaxScale 2.1.X.]()